polyaxon/polyaxon/site/docs/intro/concepts/scheduling-concepts.md

 sidebar: "intro"
 ---

-Polyaxon relies on a set of concepts to drive the schedule and manage the lifecycle of operations.
+Polyaxon relies on a set of concepts to schedule and manage the lifecycle of operations.
 In this section, we provide a high-level introduction to these concepts, with more details in pages dedicated to each concept.